-All employees must inform [Employer name] of their vaccination status.
+All employees, both vaccinated and unvaccinated, must inform [Employer name] of their vaccination status.
 The following table outlines the requirements for submitting vaccination status documentation.

-Vaccination Status Instructions Deadline Employees who are fully vaccinated.
+Vaccination Status Instructions Deadline(s) Employees who are fully vaccinated.
 Submit proof of vaccination that indicates full vaccination.
 Employees who are partially vaccinated (i.e., one dose of a two dose vaccine series).
 Submit proof of vaccination that indicates when the first dose of vaccination was received, followed by proof of the second dose when it is obtained.
-Employees who have not yet been vaccinated.
-Submit statement that you are unvaccinated.
+Employees who are not vaccinated.
+Submit statement that you are unvaccinated, but are planning to receive a vaccination by the deadline.
+Submit statement that you are unvaccinated and not planning to receive a vaccination.